Clemapfel/mousetrap/docs/09_native_rendering.md

 ```
 \how_to_generate_this_image_end

-In summary, while we do not have control over the `in` and `out` variables of either shader type, we have full control of the uniforms, giving us all the flexibility we need to accomplish complex shader tasks.
+In summary, while we do not have control over the `in` and `out` variables of either shader type, we have full control over uniforms, giving us all the flexibility we need to accomplish complex shader tasks.

 ---